 Children with disabilities

 Children with disabilities, for example those in Belgium, emphasise that they are first and foremost individuals who can and want to actively participate in society.
 It should be understood that it is society that needs to change by taking children with disabilities into consideration, not the other way around.
-For example Swedish deaf and hard-of-hearing children express the dream that all teachers be fully proficient in sign language: “All deaf and hard-of-hearing are entitled to receive education in their language.
+For example Swedish deaf and hard-of-hearing children express the dream that all teachers be fully proficient in sign language: “All people who are deaf and hard-of-hearing are entitled to receive education in their language.
 Everyone has the right to use sign language.”
 Children who do not have disabilities generally agree with the right of children with disabilities to accommodation of their needs – research on children’s views in Spain and Italy found that the majority of children agree that blind children, for example, should be able to go to a regular school if they so wish.

 Indeed, education and training are very important issues for children with disabilities, and children feel it is necessary to have more special measures for children with disabilities to achieve equality in education.
 In recent research conducted in England, children say that their needs are often not being met, including where they are placed in special schools: “My special school only taught me baking.”
 The recommendations in this report include mandatory teacher training in the area of disability, and education plans that have greater focus on future careers.

-Children with disabilities struggle to enjoy the right to participation in education.
+Many children with disabilities struggle to enjoy the right to participation in education.
 In England they say that they would like to have an influence in shaping key decisions, and are often left feeling as if their voices have not been heard.
 This is particularly so when it comes to key personal decisions about school placements or arrangements for care and work experience once school comes to an end.
 Only one third of the children with disabilities consulted in Wales expressed feeling that their opinion always counted when decisions were being made about them.
 Children with disabilities may also have problems with complaints mechanisms, in part because of lack of information.
 The majority of children in the Welsh study had information on how to complain on a matter concerning their education, but one third of learners did not have information on this.

 Children with disabilities in England perceive that society in general holds unhelpful, negative stereotypes about them, and that their abilities are underestimated.
 They also suggest that the media portrays negative images of people with disabilities, often linking disability with benefit dependency.
 Children with disabilities recommend that efforts be made to change attitudes towards them.
 This would be helped by greater efforts to ensure that they could attend mainstream schools, and more opportunities for them to meet and spend time with children without disabilities: “I want more clubs for disabled and non-disabled young people so we can play together.”